jprioso2/Using-Analytical-Equations-to-Represent-Nonlinear-Relationships/README.md

 See the text files for the table functions of the World Dynamics model as examples.

 2. Save the text file in the same location (i.e., folder) as the Python script.
-Include the file path in line 132 of the code and add r before the path.
+Include the file path in line 132 of the code between double quotation marks (“ “) and add r before the path.
 For instance, "dir_path = r"C:\Users\".

 3. In the text file add the x-values and y-values in the corresponding columns (x and y).
 Additionally, enter the reference point X value and Y value in the corresponding columns (reference_point_x_value and reference_point_y_value).
 Finally, add the number of graphs you want to display.
 The maximun number of graphs to display is 6 if all of the analytical equations are feasible.
 You can leave this value empty or add 0 to display all feasible analytical equations.
 Ensure you do not have any extra empty rows after the last value in the text file; check that the previous rows only contain the final value of your table function.
 Save each change made in the text file.